-4 Process flow For this call, the patterns will be processed on a single-side polished SiN-on-Insulator (SiNOI) wafer, with the following nominal parameters: - Crystalline silicon (Si) substrate - Thermal silica (SiO2) Buried OXide (BOX) layer with a thickness $h{box} = 3 \mu m$ - LPCVD Silicon nitride (SiN) core layer hwg = 300 nm ± 15 nm
+For this call, the patterns will be processed on a single-side polished SiN-on-Insulator (SiNOI) wafer, with the following nominal parameters:

+- Crystalline silicon (Si) substrate - Thermal silica (SiO2) Buried OXide (BOX) layer with a thickness $h{box} = 3 \mu m$ - LPCVD Silicon nitride (SiN) core layer hwg = 300 nm ± 15 nm

 We will offer one silicon nitride etch process: 1) a full silicon nitride etch to the BOX layer.
-We will offer a 2 μ m \pm 200 nm thick silicon dioxide top cladding layer with two metal layers for heaters: 1) heater filaments, and 2) heater contact pads.
+We will offer a $2 \mu m \pm 200 nm$ thick silicon dioxide top cladding layer with two metal layers for heaters: 1) heater filaments, and 2) heater contact pads.
+Finally, we will offer a top cladding opening performed by a silicon dioxide etch.

 The schematic description of the process flow is given below: